 I’m starting the series with scarves because they can pull together simple jeans and T‑shirt combos or make a plain dress look elegant.
 Scarves can keep you warm, add pattern, color, and softness to any look.
 You can add or remove layers but still look pulled together in a scarf.

 The fifty-one-inch scarf above is folded on the bias; the center is placed above the bust, the ends are wrapped behind my neck, brought back around, and then tucked into the center in the front.
-Here is a video to show you how.
-Here is a video to show a way to knot a smaller scarf.

 The jeans above are here.
 The soft cotton long-sleeve T‑shirt is here.
 The jacket is here.
 The best no-show socks are here.
 The most comfortable shoes ever are here.
 (I would love to have these shoes in every color!)
 A similar bag is here.
 (The red is sold out now.)

 The following images are from past years.
 I wanted to show you a variety of nonchalant ways to wear and use scarves.
 Effortless is the keyword when wearing scarves.
 They should never look too fussy or controlled.

 Scarves have been my favorite accessory since my early twenties.
 I look for silk, cashmere, cotton, merino wool, and other natural fabrics, but avoid other woolens since they can be irritating.
 Nylon and other synthetic materials also feel very uncomfortable on the skin.
 Acrylics will pill and lose their shape almost immediately.
 The drape and texture of a scarf made from synthetics will do nothing for your look.